ergoplatform/ergodocs/docs/dev/Integration/guide.md

 ### Composing transactions outside the node

-To get unspent UTXOs for some address, please use `transactions/boxes/byAddress/unspent` Explorer API method:
+To get unspent UTXOs for some address, please use the `transactions/boxes/byAddress/unspent` Explorer API method:

 ```
 https://api.ergoplatform.com/transactions/boxes/byAddress/unspent/9gAE5e454UT5s3NB1625u1LynQYPS2XzzBEK4xumvSZdqnXT35M
 ```

 It would be best if you excluded UTXOs spent in the mempool.
-Use `/transactions/unconfirmed/byAddress` Explorer API method for that:
+Use the`/transactions/unconfirmed/byAddress` Explorer API method for that:

 ```
 https://api.ergoplatform.com/transactions/unconfirmed/byAddress/9gAE5e454UT5s3NB1625u1LynQYPS2XzzBEK4xumvSZdqnXT35M